joniles/mpxj/mkdocs/docs/howto-use-external-projects.md

 > we did when using the `getSubprojectObject` method.

-You can also do this globally and expand all Subproject tasks in a project by using the `expandSubprojects` method on the project itself:
+You can also do this globally and expand all Subproject tasks in a project by using the `expandSubprojects` method on the project file itself:

 ```java
 ProjectFile file = new UniversalProjectReader().read("sample.mpp");